A round-up of stories on Northwest wine from January 15th to 21st. Read previous round-ups here.

 From the blogosphere…

-Write for Wine writes about Seattle Wine and Food Experience.
+Write for Wine writes about the Alexandria Nicole Quarry Butte.

 From the locals…

-Portland Business Journal writes that Naked Winery is doubling in size.
+Portland Business Journal writes that the Oregon wine industry is worth $3.5B.